proctorf/HIST205/index.md

     -   For the second round of presentations, students will work independently to produce a 60-90 second podcast focused on the indigenous primary sources.

-    -   For the third round of presentations, students will work in teams of three to produce a 6-8 minute podcast that assesses the arguments of an assigned secondary source(s).
+    -   For the third round of presentations, students will work in teams of three to produce a 6-8 minute podcast that assesses the arguments of an assigned secondary source(s). *Please work to insure that the team members are together (in person, or virtually) when you record.
+This should sound like an interactive presentation, not separate sections.
 They will then field questions from their classmates about their presentation.

     -   **Presentations that summarize a reading can receive no higher than a C-**.
 The goal is to identify arguments and mark arguments of your own.